abdrahmansoltan/Learning-Notes/React/02-Hooks.md

 ## Effect Hook

 - when changing the state => the **whole function-component** `rerenders`.
-- data fetching(`HTTP requests`), subscriptions, or manually changing the DOM from React components.
-We call these operations `“side effects`” (or `“effects”` for short) because they can affect other components and **can’t be done during rendering.**
+- Data fetching(`HTTP requests`), subscriptions, or manually changing the DOM from React components.
+We call these operations `side effects` (or `effects` for short) because they can affect other components and **can’t be done during rendering.**
   - so such `sideEffects` shouldn't go directly inside the component-function as it will create bugs
 - The Effect Hook, `useEffect`, adds the ability to perform side effects from a function component.
 It serves the same purpose as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` in React classes, but unified into a single API